-The Coalition to Restore Coastal Louisiana is a non-profit advocacy organization whose mission is the protection and restoration of a sustainable coastal Louisiana.
+The Coalition to Restore Coastal Louisiana is a non-profit organization whose mission is to drive bold drive bold, science-based action to rebuild Coastal Louisiana through outreach, restoration and advocacy.

 CRCL is a non-profit advocacy organization whose mission is to restore and protect a sustainable coastal Louisiana.